-What you'll need to build the Workshop Portable Vise
+What you'll need to build a DIY Vise Clamp

 Let's Start Building

-How to Make a Simple Portable Clamp Vise
+How to Make a Simple Homemade Vise Clamp

 Step 1: Prepare the L Angles

-First I started preparing the L angles that would support and hold the F-Clamps.
+Start by preparing the L-angles that would support and hold the F-clamps.
 Those are ordinary angles you can get at your local hardware store.

 Put a bit of epoxy on a nut and attach it over the washer.
 Carefully get rid of the epoxy excess so that the holes are clear.
 Make sure the epoxy does not get in the nut thread.

-NOTE: Adding a washer between the L-angle and the nut will allow for more epoxy making the joint stronger.
+NOTE: Adding a washer between the L-angle and the nut can enhance the strength of the joint.
+This small addition allows for a greater application of epoxy, making the joint more robust and durable.

-Repeat the process 7 more times for all L-angles.
+Repeat the process 7 more times for all the angles.